How to recognize a quality EVO oil

 6. Memorize the sensations

-7. Tasting completed!
+7. Tasting complete!

 Once the evaluation of the oil is concluded, it is time to taste other samples.
 It is recommended, between one tasting and another, to rinse your mouth with water or eat a slice of green apple.